craychee/curriculum/web-services/intro-to-web-services.md

 - A system that can read messages out the the queue and send them into another system

-### Mini Lesson: What languages do machines speak?

-An introduction to:
-- JSON
-- XML
-- TCP
-- HTML

 ### Common Mistakes / Misconceptions

 This is something that students might not realize or might assume at first.